How Does Private Equity Work?

 On December 1, 2020, CVCA shared the results of a new study on the economic impact of private equity in Canada.
-The Study was based on findings from PwC Canada and was commissioned by the CVCA.
-The study demonstrates that, in partnership with founders and management teams, PE funds have a significant positive impact on investee companies, particularly through employment growth, capital investment and productivity gains.
+The study was based on findings from PwC Canada and was commissioned by the CVCA.
+The study demonstrates that, in partnership with founders and management teams, PE funds have a significant positive impact on investee companies, particularly through employment growth, capital investment, and productivity gains.

 According to CVCA Intelligence, over 65% of PE transactions in Canada are under CAD $25M, highlighting the direct connection between Canadian PE investment and Small and Medium-Sized Enterprises (SMEs).
-SMEs are the backbone of the Canadian economy and according to Statistics Canada, supports over 85% of all new jobs across the country.
+SMEs are the backbone of the Canadian economy and according to Statistics Canada, supporting over 85% of all new jobs across the country.

 The majority of investors in private equity funds are pension plans and other institutional investors.
 The success of these investments provides income security and supports the retirement ambitions of Canada’s middle-class which include Canadian teachers, first responders, and autoworkers.

 The PwC Canada study demonstrates that private equity is a long-term partnership with the aim of making Canada’s small and medium-sized companies bigger, stronger and more profitable.
 Private equity partners with companies with a strong track record of revenue growth, but lower profitability and capital spend levels that provide headroom to increase.